Hide Your Mac Files With 6 Simple Methods

 4. Create a new secret folder and drop it into the Library folder.

-If you want to bury a file in the annals of your Mac’s storage, you can do so by beginning the file with a period so it doesn’t come up in Finder.
+If you want to bury a file in the annals of your Mac's storage, you can do so by starting the filename with a period so it doesn't appear in Finder.
 Be careful, however, because other people who know this trick may be able to figure it out.
 This strategy can be combined with other methods to make files even more difficult to locate.

 There are a variety of third-party apps that help you hide files on your Mac.

-Some, like Funter, are free, while others, like Forklift and Parallels Toolbox, can be trialed for free but require you to purchase the services.
+Some, like Funter, are free, while others, like Forklift and Parallels Toolbox, can be trialed for free but require purchase to continue.

 Why should I hide files on my Mac?